-Let's make one thing clear: Earth Day, an international awareness day for environmental causes, isn't technically a Pagan holiday.
+Let's make one thing clear: Earth Day, which falls on Sunday, April 22, is an international awareness day for environmental causes.
+It isn't technically a Pagan holiday.
 First off, it isn't one of the eight sabbats (the equinoxes, solstices, and festivals that Pagans celebrate on a yearly basis).
 And it's certainly too young to be an O.G.
 Pagan celebration (the first Earth Day was held in 1970).
 But, that doesn't mean it's totally insignificant to people who subscribe to nature-based faiths.
 Despite its secular roots, Earth Day has come to be viewed as sacred by some.

 As you probably already know, nature-based faiths, like Wiccanism and Paganism, worship, well, nature.
 So, in a sense, "every day is Earth Day," says Pagan author Deborah Blake.
 Thinking about preserving the Earth and holding it in reverence is part of the regular Pagan lifestyle.